rhoml/nexus3-crowd-plugin/README.md

 can be installed on Nexus 2.x OSS and offers the same level of functionality than its Nexus 1.8 counter part.

+To build the Nexus Plugin bundle, use the maven lifecycle pre-integration-test

 Please read on at http://patrickroumanoff.github.io/nexus-crowd-plugin/